One Renaissance Square

 Two North Central Avenue

-In addition to franchise matters, Mr. Wolf regularly litigates and tries cases involving breach of contract, real estate, employment, product liability, and personal injury disputes.
-He also represents several behavioral health care companies in general legal matters and presently serves as outside general counsel to a Phoenix-based not-for-profit mental health care and substance abuse provider.
+In addition to franchise matters, Mr. Wolf regularly litigates and tries cases involving claims for breach of contract, as well as matters arising from partnership and shareholder, real estate, leasing, employment and software licensing disputes.
+He also represents several behavioral health care companies in general legal matters and serves as outside general counsel to several Phoenix-based behavioral health care providers.
+Selected Representations

-- Defending national retail services franchisor in dispute over terminated software development agreement in which the plaintiff is seeking $15 million in damages.
+- Represented franchisor of massage services in dispute over terminated software development agreement in which the claimant sought over $50 million in damages.
+Obtained defense verdict after two week arbitration hearing.

 - Represented major credit card issuer in defense of action for aiding and abetting fraud and conversion in which the plaintiff, a publicly-traded corporation, sought over $20 million in damages.
 Obtained dismissal of the plaintiff’s claims on a Rule 12(b)(6) motion to dismiss.